rwblokzijl/Msc-thesis-EuroToken/thesis.md

-Going back to our research question, EuroToken is a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer.
+Going back to our research question, EuroToken is a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and offline transfer.
 EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those who are not incentivized to protect us.
 It has the potential to become the basis for the financial infrastructure of Europe unifying the scattered payment